What does a Puttytribe membership cost?

 Not if you use it correctly.
 The Puttytribe is meant to support your many projects, not be a distraction from them.
 When you'd like feedback or you're dealing with a challenge, share it with the community.
 Ask for help, encouragement, or whatever else you need.
 The Tribe only becomes a distraction when you don't use it to further the things that really matter to you.

-I purchased a membership and I can't log on or access what I expect.
+I purchased a new membership or reactivated an old membership and I can't log on or access what I expect.
 What should I do?

 Contact [email protected] and our Billing and Membership Support Wizard will help you out.